Program overview

 The Enhanced Practice for Internationally Educated Nurses program is structured as follows:

-- Unique Course: Includes the Transition to Nursing Practice course, approved by the College of Nurses of Ontario (CNO).
+• Unique Course: Transition to Nursing Practice course, approved by the College of Nurses of Ontario (CNO).

 This program emphasizes hands-on clinical experience and prepares students for the nursing registration examination through NCLEX and OSCE style courses.
-Students will engage in various evaluation methodologies, including scholarly writing, case studies, projects, presentations, and simulated patient encounters.
+Students will learn through various evaluation methodologies, including scholarly writing, case studies, projects, presentations, and simulated patient encounters.

 Featured Experiences